senryo0909/Laravel_Portfolio/readme.md

 $ vim Vagrantfile
 ```

-The follow are to be pasted to original Vagrantfile
+The follow is to be pasted to original Vagrantfile

 ```
 VM_BOX = 'centos/7'